Skip to main content

 The pulsatile nature of GnRH secretion is absolutely required for sustained LH and FSH release.
 A constant, non-pulsatile infusion of GnRH paradoxically leads to the downregulation of its own receptors on the pituitary and a cessation of gonadotropin release.
 This principle explains why simply removing exogenous testosterone is often insufficient for recovery.

 The system needs more than just the absence of a suppressive signal; it requires the re-initiation of a specific rhythmic pattern.
-Protocols using GnRH analogues like must also adhere to this principle, administered in a way that mimics this natural pulse.
+Protocols using GnRH analogues like Gonadorelin must also adhere to this principle, administered in a way that mimics this natural pulse.

 This brings into focus the synergistic potential of incorporating therapies that support other pulsatile systems, such as the Growth Hormone (GH) axis.
-Peptides like and are valuable because they are secretagogues, meaning they stimulate the pituitary to release its own GH.
+Peptides like Sermorelin and Ipamorelin are valuable because they are secretagogues, meaning they stimulate the pituitary to release its own GH.

 Sermorelin is an analogue of Growth Hormone-Releasing Hormone (GHRH), while Ipamorelin is a ghrelin mimetic that acts on the GH secretagogue receptor (GHS-R).
 Both pathways lead to a pulsatile release of GH, preserving the integrity of the hypothalamic-pituitary-somatotropic axis.